-The Commission may amend the Disclosure Agreement and waive any of the provisions thereof, but no such amendment or waiver shall be executed and effective unless: (i) the amendment or waiver is made in connection with a change in legal requirements, change in law or change in the identity, nature or status of the Commission or the governmental operations conducted by the Commission; (ii) the Disclosure Agreement, as modified by the amendment or waiver, would have been the written undertaking contemplated by the Rule at the time of original issuance of the 2020B Bonds, taking into account any amendments or interpretations of the Rule; and (iii) the amendment or waiver does not materially impair the interests of the Registered Owners of the 2020B Bonds.
+The Commission may amend the Disclosure Undertaking and waive any of the provisions thereof, but no such amendment or waiver shall be executed and effective unless: (i) the amendment or waiver is made in connection with a change in legal requirements, change in law or change in the identity, nature or status of the Commission or the governmental operations conducted by the Commission; (ii) the Disclosure Undertaking, as modified by the amendment or waiver, would have been the written undertaking contemplated by the Rule at the time of original issuance of the 2021A Subordinate Revenue Bonds, taking into account any amendments or interpretations of the Rule; and (iii) the amendment or waiver does not materially impair the interests of the Registered Owners of the 2021A Subordinate Revenue Bonds.
 Evidence of compliance with the foregoing conditions shall be satisfied by delivery to the Commission of an opinion of counsel having recognized skill and experience in the issuance of municipal securities and federal securities law to the effect that the amendment or waiver satisfies the conditions set forth in the preceding sentence.
-Notice of any amendment or waiver shall be filed by the Commission with the MSRB via EMMA and shall be sent to the Registered Owners of the 2020B Bonds.
+Notice of any amendment or waiver shall be filed by the Commission with the MSRB (via EMMA) and shall be sent to the Registered Owners of the 2021A Subordinate Revenue Bonds.

-The Disclosure Agreement will recite that it is entered into for the benefit of the Registered Owners from time to time of the 2020B Bonds.
-For the purposes of the Disclosure Agreement, for so long as the 2020B Bonds are registered in the name of DTC or its nominee, "Registered Owner" shall mean and include the holder of a book-entry credit evidencing an interest in the 2020B Bonds.
-Holders of bookentity credits may file their names and addresses with the Commission for the purposes of receiving notices or giving direction under the Disclosure Agreement.
+The Disclosure Undertaking will recite that it is entered into for the benefit of the Registered Owners from time to time of the 2021A Subordinate Revenue Bonds.
+For the purposes of the Disclosure Undertaking, for so long as the 2021A Subordinate Revenue Bonds are registered in the name of DTC or its nominee, "Registered Owner" shall mean and include the holder of a book-entry credit evidencing an interest in the 2021A Subordinate Revenue Bonds.
+Holders of book-entry credits may file their names and addresses with the Commission for the purposes of receiving notices or giving direction under the Disclosure Undertaking.

-A default under the Disclosure Agreement shall not be deemed to be a default under the 2020B Bonds or the Senior Indenture, and the sole remedy to enforce the provisions of the Disclosure Agreement shall be the right of any Registered Owner, by mandamus, suit, action or proceeding at law or in equity, to compel the Commission to perform the provisions and covenants contained in the Disclosure Agreement.
+A default under the Disclosure Undertaking shall not be deemed to be a default under the 2021A Subordinate Revenue Bonds, the Subordinate Indenture or the Senior Indenture, and the sole remedy to enforce the provisions of the Disclosure Undertaking shall be the right of any Registered Owner, by mandamus, suit, action or proceeding at law or in equity, to compel the Commission to perform the provisions and covenants contained in the Disclosure Undertaking.

-The Disclosure Agreement will terminate (1) upon payment or provision for payment in full of the 2020B Bonds, (2) upon repeal or rescission of Section (b)(5) of the Rule, or (3) upon a final determination that Section (b)(5) of the Rule is invalid or unenforceable.
-A copy of the Disclosure Agreement is on file at the principal office of the Commission.
+The Disclosure Undertaking will terminate (1) upon payment or provision for payment in full of the 2021A Subordinate Revenue Bonds, (2) upon repeal or rescission of Section (b)(5) of the Rule or (3) upon a final determination that Section (b)(5) of the Rule is invalid or unenforceable.
+A copy of the Disclosure Undertaking is on file at the principal office of the Commission.

-Approximately 64 separate continuing disclosure undertakings were in effect during the five-year period preceding the date of this Official Statement relating to over 100 series and subseries of bonds issued by the Commission.
-In connection with approximately five of those undertakings (which cover approximately eighteen series and subseries of bonds), the Commission failed to provide (on or before the required deadlines) certain annual disclosure concerning either Act 3 Registration Fee Revenue or Oil Franchise Tax Revenue collected by the Commonwealth for fiscal years ending 2013-2014, as applicable.
+Approximately 62 separate continuing disclosure undertakings were in effect during the five (5) year period preceding the date of this Official Statement relating to over 100 series and subseries of bonds issued by the Commission.
+During such five (5) year period, in connection with approximately five (5) of those undertakings (which cover approximately eighteen (18) series and subseries of bonds), the Commission failed to provide (on or before the required deadlines) certain annual disclosure concerning either Act 3 Registration Fee Revenue or Oil Franchise Tax Revenue collected by the Commonwealth for fiscal years ending 2013-2014, as applicable.